 Now that I have a baseline established and my biases are exposed and on the record, I am looking forward to delving into contending gold perspectives in future essays in this series.
 Other gold bulls believe other things and there are even prominent gold bears today forecasting new multi-decade lows in gold.
 All of these perspectives are valuable to analyze and provide worthy pursuits to diligent students of the markets.

-If you are with me in the long-term bullish gold camp and are interested in actively investing in this gold bull, you may wish to consider subscribing to our acclaimed Zeal Intelligence monthly newsletter.
+If you are with me in the long-term bullish gold camp and are interested in actively investing in this gold bull, you may wish to

 My partners and I have been painstakingly analyzing virtually every publicly-traded gold company over the past four or five months and are starting to delve into our extensive work with gold juniors in the upcoming March newsletter.
 Few speculations offer greater leverage to gold's bull-market gains than the very best junior miners!